 Individual identification of bear signs

 We used all validated non-invasive brown bear sign collected in the Pyrenees from 2008 to 2020 (Table S2) for which individual identification was possible.
 Individual identification of bears was primarily based on genetic analyses of hair (stored dry in envelopes) and scats (stored in microtubes filled with 96% ethanol) non-invasively collected in the field, as well as visual evidence (colouration, scars, GPS collars, or VHF ear tag transmitters) obtained by remote cameras when available (Sentilles et al. 2021b).
-This visual identification was performed by bear experts from OFB and was validated only if a consensus was released among all those experts without any doubt.
+This visual identification was performed by bear experts from OFB and was validated only if a consensus was achieved among the experts.